Ivo-velev/Livechat/README.md

 The requirements.txt hold dependencies such as daphne.
 <br>

-## Third-party code
-Writing the codebase required some research.
-Source for media such as icons are included in the code.

 # About
 This project is my submission as the capstone project for CS50w from HarvardX.